 Herminio A. Blanco

 Javier González Fraga has served as a Director of the Board since 2017.
-Mr. González Fraga is the Chairman of Banco de la Nación Argentina since 2017.
+Mr. González Fraga served as Chairman of Banco de la Nación Argentina from 2017 to 2019.
 He was a candidate for Vice President of Argentina in 2011.
-Mr. González Fraga served as Chairman of the Central Bank of Argentina on two occassions between 1989 and 1991, and as Vice President of the Buenos Aires Stock Exchange from 1994 to 1999.
+Mr. González Fraga served as Chairman of the Central Bank of Argentina on two occasions between 1989 and 1991, and as Vice President of the Buenos Aires Stock Exchange from 1994 to 1999.
 Mr. González Fraga was a Director of the Argentine Institute of Capital Markets from 1992 to 1999 and a member of the Board of Public Companies in Argentina in 1987.
-In 1998, Mr. González Fraga was recognized by Konex as Best SMES Entrepreneur of the Decade, for his capacity as Founder of the dairy company La Salamandra S.A., Argentina.
-He was Professor at UCA Pontificia Universidad Católica Argentina from 1973 to 2000.
+In 1998, Mr. González Fraga was recognized by Konex as Best SMES Entrepreneur of the Decade, in his capacity as Founder of the dairy company La Salamandra S.A., Argentina.
+He was a Professor at UCA Pontificia Universidad Católica Argentina from 1973 to 2000.

-Mr. González Fraga holds a Bachelor degree in Economics from UCA and is a Ph.D. candidate, having various papers and books published.
+Mr. González Fraga holds a Bachelor’s degree in Economics from UCA and is a Ph.D. candidate, having various papers and books published.
 Mr. González Fraga’s business background and financial expertise qualify him to serve on the Board.